 Something we believe really strongly in is being transparent with our customers about our design and manufacturing process.
-We have a significant and unique relationship with our maker Paul, who is based in Shenzhen China whom we have shared on our blog before.
-The clip here shows the stages before make happens, when we go through the dizzying process of selecting materials for our ranges from the material markets located about 150km further north in Guangzhou.
+We have a significant and unique relationship with our maker Paul, based in Shenzhen, China whom we have shared on our blog before.
+The clip here shows the stages before the 'making' happens, when we go through the dizzying process of selecting materials for our ranges from the material markets located about 150km further north in Guangzhou.

 During the design phase of every style, and as we are walking through the markets, we often go back and forth talking about 'the handle' of certain materials, especially with leathers but it can also apply to textiles too.

 So what do we mean when we talk about handle?

 Fabric handle refers to the quality of a leather or textile; specifically how smooth or coarse it feels to the touch.
 We look at the weight and density of the piece, the fabric’s flexibility and the textural elements that ensure the shoe feels simultaneously resilient and luxe!